 Smaller companies tend to have one general specialist or manager, while corporations can spread responsibilities to an entire team or even across several departments.
 Digital marketing has its industry niche, where the required qualifications go beyond basic marketing strategies and creative skills.
 Beyond this, the digital marketer must also use measurable analytics to identify weaknesses and improve performance across these channels.
 In this role, you can be responsible for all aspects of a company’s digital strategy or focus on one.
-A digital marketing manager also identifies and evaluates new digital technologies and uses Web analytics tools to better measure site traffic to optimize marketing campaigns, email marketing, social media, and display and search advertising.
+A digital marketing manager also identifies and evaluates new digital technologies and uses Web analytics tools.
+It measures site traffic to optimize marketing campaigns, email marketing, social media, and display and search advertising.

 SEO & SEM:

-Understanding how SEO and SEM affect your online efforts will allow you to work with the rest of a digital team without looking like you are in the wrong business.
+Understanding how SEO and SEM affect your online efforts.
+It will allow you to work on the same page with the rest of a digital team.
 Online searches drive digital ads.
 You have to understand search engine optimization (SEO) and search engine marketing (SEM) to work in the field.
 You don’t have to worry about the back-end techy stuff here.
 It’s more about understanding the importance of SEO and the best practices used in the industry.

-When researching keywords, it’s essential to look for high search rates and low competition and to choose short-tail keywords, long-tail keywords, and local keywords to work into your content.
+When researching keywords, it’s essential to look for high search rates and low competition, also choose short-tail keywords, long-tail keywords, and local keywords to work into your content.
 Beyond that, it is also a valuable tool for brand awareness, building relationships with prospects, and positioning yourself as an authoritative and trustworthy expert in your field.
 So without further ado, here’s everything you need to know about SEO and why it’s vital in today’s digital world.